carlosmig/Creativity_Brain_Clocks/README.md

 We developed and tested brain age prediction models, spin-based surrogate testing, functional connectivity analyses, and cognitive decoding, combining these with behavioral data on creative expertise and training interventions.

-Individual data related to music expertise design is available upon request and was not included here due to GDPR regulations.
+Individual data related to music and visual expertise design is available upon request and was not included here due to GDPR regulations.

 ## Repository Structure